cning0506/DATA-310_Applied_Machine_Learning/Project1.md

 ## Data Description
 To start off, let’s talk about the housing data that are collected from Zillow.
 I chose Phoenix, Arizona as the city to collect information on houses.
 We first created the data frame with the variables as we add the content to the corresponding variables.
 We cleaned the data by removing the Html tags that wrap around the information that we want.
 With all the preprocessing, we generate a CSV file that contains the data for the response variable - price(in thousand) and three independent variables/ predictors.
 Figure 1 displays the descriptive statistics of the 400 houses in Phoenix.
 We can see that the average price of housing in Phoenix is $465,706, the median is $356,000.
 This difference reflects the existence of luxurious and more expensive houses in the city, which raises the average price of the housing.
 We will take a closer look at these expensive houses and see if they worth the price.
 Interestingly, the data also shows that most of the houses from the sample tend to have 4 bedrooms.
+We can get an overview of the price distribution in Figure 2.

 ### *Figure 1: Descriptive statistics of the 400 houses in Phoenix, AZ*